 In the case of suspected poisoned birds or animals, such as those lying next to a possible bait, record and, if possible, photograph what is present.
 Ensure you record the exact location and if possible try to cover the items, perhaps with vegetation, to make them safe.
 Do not handle anything as many poisons are extremely dangerous and can be absorbed through the skin.
 Defra has a freephone number for such incidents: 0800 321600.

-In the case of damage to SSSIs, incidents should be reported to the local Natural England (NE) or Countryside Council for Wales (CCW) area team office (contact details available from www.naturalengland.org.uk or www.ccw.gov.uk) or contact the NE Enquiry Service (01733 455000) or CCW (08451 306 229).
-You could also call the Police, who should pass the information to a Police Wildlife Crime Officer.
+In the case of damage to SSSIs, incidents should be reported to the local Natural England (NE) or Natural Resources Wales area team office (contact details available from www.naturalengland.org.uk or https://naturalresources.wales) or contact the NE Enquiry Service (01733 455000) or CCW (08451 306 229).
+You could also call the police, who should pass the information to a police wildlife crime officer.